One protein is all you need: Protein model customization with

 \paragraph{Customization training objective.}

 We customize $g \circ f$ to a single target protein sequence $x$ via minimizing the masked language modeling objective \citep{devlin2018bert, rives2021biological}:

 where $x$ denotes a sequence of protein tokens (typically amino acid types), and $\mathbb{E}_M$ represents the expectation over randomly sampled masking positions $M$.
 The objective function $\mathcal{L}(x; \theta)$ maximizes the log-probabilities $\log{p(x_i | x_{\setminus M}; \theta)}\ \dot{=}\ g(f(x_{\setminus M}; \theta))_i$ of the true (i.e., wild-type) tokens $x_i$ at the masked positions $i \in M$ in the partially masked sequence $x_{\setminus M}$, where $\theta$ denotes the parameters of the backbone $f$, and $g$ is the masked language modeling head.
-Please note that here we focus on bi-directional masked modeling models, which employ random masking, but the method can be easily extended to models employing autoregressive masking.
+While we focus on classical bi-directional masked modeling, we also demonstrate that \methodname can be similarly applied to autoregressive and discrete diffusion models (\Cref{appendix-beyond-mlm}).

-To ensure consistency between the customization and pre-training, \methodname adopts the same masking and data preprocessing strategies used during pre-training.
-Specifically, $p_{\text{mask}}(M)$ can follow different distributions, such as sampling a fixed proportion (e.g.,~15\%) of random amino acid tokens \citep{lin2023evolutionary}, or dynamically varying the number of sampled tokens based on another distribution (e.g.,~a beta distribution; \cite{hayes2024simulating}).
-During the customization, we replicate the masking distribution used during the pre-training.
+To ensure consistency between customization and pre-training, \methodname adopts the same masking and preprocessing strategies used during pre-training.
+Specifically, $p_{\text{mask}}(M)$ can follow different distributions, such as sampling a fixed ratio (e.g.,~15\%) of random tokens \citep{lin2023evolutionary}, or dynamically varying the number of sampled tokens based on another distribution (e.g.,~a beta distribution; \cite{hayes2024simulating}).
+During customization, we replicate the masking distribution used in pre-training.
 We also replicate other pre-training practices, such as replacing 10\% of masked tokens with random tokens and another 10\% with the original tokens \citep{devlin2018bert, lin2023evolutionary, su2023saprot} or cropping sequences to random 1024-token fragments \citep{lin2023evolutionary, su2023saprot}.

 \paragraph{Optimization.}

 Since customization with \methodname does not assume more than a single protein, early stopping on validation data is not feasible.
 To address this, we first fine-tune the pre-trained parameters \( \theta_0 \) of a backbone $f$ for a fixed number of steps \( T \), yielding parameters \( \Theta = \{\theta_0, \theta_1, \dots, \theta_T\} \).
 The final customized parameters \(\theta_x\) are selected as \( \argmax_{\theta \in \Theta} c(h(f(x; \theta))) \) where $c$ is a confidence function.
 If $c$ is not available, we set $\theta_x = \theta_T$. \Cref{sec:appendix-val-perf} discusses how using pLDDT as the confidence function \( c \) for structure prediction makes \methodname robust to hyperparameter selection and how the number of steps \( T \) can be fixed (e.g., \( T=30 \)) while optimizing learning rate and batch size effectively.
 Before customizing for the next target protein, the parameters are reset to \( \theta_0 \).